conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 ### Import the Mobile Apps SDK

-**TODO**
+The game uses an experimental Mobile Apps SDK.
+To learn more about the SDK, known issues, and supported platforms, please see its corresponding article on [The Sandbox](https://aka.ms/azmobileappsgamedev).

-## CrashInfo class
+## CrashInfo and HighScoreInfo classes

 The Unity project must contain data model classes that correspond with the tables created in the Azure Mobile App backend.
-You can find these in the **Assets\Scripts\Data Models** directory in the project.
+You can find these in the **Assets/Scripts/Data Models** directory in the project.

 The **CrashInfo**  class looks like this: